 Keep A Close Eye On The Warranty

 Original factory warranties will cover many unexpected repairs.
 But keep a close eye on the warranty expiration in terms of mileage and time.
-Before as the factory warranty is due to expire, consider purchasing an extended car warranty.
+Before as the factory warranty is due to expire, consider purchasing an extended car warranty or an extended vehicle protection plan.
 These plans pick up where the factory warranty ended so your car or truck remains covered.
-Extended auto warranties might be the best compromise instead of selling your used vehicle at a steep discount.
+Extended vehicle protection plans might be the best compromise instead of selling your used vehicle at a steep discount.

-Protect any vehicle with an extended car warranty.
+Protect any out of warranty vehicle with an extended vehicle protection plan.
 Cover the cost of expensive repairs.
 Get a free quote from CARCHEX now.